Home » Course » Entree » Soba Miso Soup + Roasted Vegetables

 Roasted Vegetables

 • Now, I know roasting vegetables and adding them to soup is not typical.
-But I’ll be darned if it didn’t taste great and make life simple.
+But I’ll be darned if it doesn’t taste great and make life simple.
 I gently roasted them just until softened, about 20 – 25 minutes with an oven temp of 400 degrees.
 Chop the veggies on the smaller side so they cook faster.

 side by side photos of cooked soba noodles in a white colander and miso soup warmed in a wok.